josquin-research-project/jrp-scores/README.md

 <code>
 git pull --recurse-submodules<br>
-git submodule foreach git checkout
+git submodule foreach git pull
 </code>

 Alternatively, the makefile in the base directory can be used to